JMC Awards and Accolades

 Collegiate Effie Competition

 Advertising majors Ellie Schering, ’17, Emily Wahl, ’16, and Matt Varga, ’16, traveled to the Campbell Soup Company headquarters in New Jersey to present their integrated marketing communications plan in front of brand executives after being named national finalists.
-This was the program’s first trip to the finals, but teams of Kent State advertising students have been named semifinalists each year since 2013, when they began entering the competition.
+This was the program’s first trip to the finals, but teams of Kent State advertising students have been named semifinalists several times since 2013, when they began entering the competition.

 Public Relations Student Society of America (PRSSA Kent)